-- 575 1.
-See what attributes are available in business information objects in the available Business Libraries that can be used in a business document. - 577 2.
-If business information objects with appropriate attributes as required for business documents are not available, new business information objects must be created. - 579 3.
-Look for re-usable information components in the business library and the Core Library as 580 candidates for business information object attributes.
-Take context into account, as specified in the 581 business process and information models.
-Extend existing business information objects, domain 582 components, and core components as required. - 4.
-Add the new attributes to existing business information objects, or introduce new business information objects through a registration process that manages changes to the Business Library. - 585 5.
+- The first step in specifying business documents in a business process and information model, is to attempt to reuse business information objects in a Business Library.
+If an existing business document cannot be found then, domain components from Domain Libraries and core components from the Core Library can be used.
+Until the Business Library is built up, or imported from a creditable source, core components are likely to be referred to frequently, to first add to the repertoire of business information objects in the Business Library, and second, to create business documents. - The steps for completing these worksheets are as follows: - 1.
+See what attributes are available in business information objects in the available Business Libraries that can be used in a business document. - 633 2.
+If business information objects with appropriate attributes as required for business documents are not available, new business information objects must be created. - Look for re-usable information components in the business library and the Core Library as candidates for business information object attributes.
+Take context into account, as specified in the business process and information models.
+Extend existing business information objects, domain components, and core components as required. - 4.
+Add the new attributes to existing business information objects, or introduce new business information objects through a registration process that manages changes to the Business Library. - 5.
 Use the new attributes, now in the Business Library, as needed in creating the business documents.